n3x0/Flatify/README.md

 Full control providing JSON: function flatifySettings(target, settings) where
   targetID: id of the element,
-  settings: JSON containing the arguments being:
+  settings: JSON containing the arguments.

+#Parameters
      'r' : [ 0 - 255 ] for red color component for the icon,
      'g' : [ 0 - 255 ] for red color component for the icon,
      'b' : [ 0 - 255 ] for red color component for the icon,